 Here is how to easily achieve the core functionality step-by-step:

-is a very good, almost codeless solution for this popular scenario.
-The same could be achieved with other popups as well, but this approach is the most straight forward one.
+As a conclusion, RadNotification is a very good, almost codeless solution for this popular scenario.
+The same can be achieved with other popups as well, but this approach is the most straightforward one.

 Important notes on using the example: this is a counter for the server Session, not client-side inactivity.
 If you want to reset the notification timer upon certain actions, look into the following options: